 The seats in the front rows offer the most immersive experience.
 It gets you close enough to the performance to see all parts of it.

 Prices vary from show to show.
-Tickets to the Palau Dalmases Flamenco Show start at €30.
+Tickets to the Palau Dalmases Flamenco Show start at €30 and will vary according to the section you choose.

 The venue serves a limited menu of snacks, drinks, and refreshments at its ground-floor bar.
 It also offers some services during shows for an additional cost.

 Plenty!
 If you'd like to experience authentic local cuisine, try Tantarantana, Carballeira, or Cátedra.
 For something unique, try the experimental GUZZO.
-The area is also full of non-local cuisine-based restaurants, like Mehman Khanna, for patrons who are looking for something else.

 The venue is on a historic street, Montcada, where several noble families of Barcelona built their homes.
 The area would develop over time as a hub of Catalan culture.
 It includes sights like the Palace of Music, the Picasso Museum, the Gothic cathedral La Santa Maria del Mar, and several other historic buildings, museums, and public spaces.
 Every corner has something to marvel at.